cponcej/awesome-tech/docs/linux-commands-examples.md

 		iptables -L -n -v --line-numbers

+- Capture all port 123 traffic to a file on a Linux/Unix like system:

+		tcpdump -s 1514 port 123 -w file

+		Read captured traffic:
+		tcpdump -r file

 - Want to see whether there was an error after executing a command but no error message was displayed? $? shows the exit status.
 Try

 		echo $?